hm-choi/blind-match/README.md

 ###  3.2 Data Preprocessing
 We provide the preprocessed fingerprint dataset (FVC 2002 DB1).
+It can be obtained by contacting the website: https://figshare.com/articles/dataset/FVC2002_DB1_zip/25211777

 ### 3.3 Model Training
 - We use ResNet-18-based CNN architecture for feature vector extraction.